 That was 2010-2013 and now it’s 2015.
 A few promotions later, I’m now a captain (O-3) with a wife also working.
 Being DINKs (Dual Income, No Kids) is the perfect way to accumulate a stack of Benjamins for financial independence.
 It also allows us to start looking at getting rid of the 140,000 mile 2002 Saturn L300 that always seemed to cost us about $1500/year in repairs and didn’t get great gas mileage (24 mpg three year average).

 We were putting away $300/month to cover auto insurance and repairs, and also to save for a new car.
 After three years, we had $1000 to show for it.
 Not very impressive.
-The Saturn sucked up a lot of the money in repairs and gas.
+The Saturn sucked up a lot of the money in repairs and we got a lot of auto detailing in Louisville KY done.
 This is what convinced us it was time to start looking for something better.
 (If you’re still living paycheck to paycheck, not maximizing your Roth TSP contributions, or haven’t gotten your financial house in order, don’t even think about a new car!
 Start with used and start saving.)

 Before my last deployment, my wife and I were out car shopping.
 After looking at a few new and used cars, we decided on the new 2015 Mazda 3 i Touring hatchback.
 Taking a break from used cars for a bit made sense to me only if I drove this car for the next 10-15 years.
 The car comes with lots of fancy standard features.
 Some reasons we liked the Mazda:

 - Bluetooth, HD radio, fuel economy monitoring, fog lights

 - Blind spot monitoring and backup camera.
 Definitely a luxury, but nice to have backup on crowded highways and tight city parking spots.

 - 30 mpg in the city and 40 mpg on the highway